The cost per service member has nearly tripled since 1980, according to a recent report.

-A recent Congressional Budget Office (CBO) report shows that the average cost to maintain an active duty soldier is now $158,000 a year, a 50 percent jump since 2001.
-Military personnel costs per service member are expected to continue to increase by approximately $4,700 a year for the foreseeable future.
+A recent Congressional Budget Office (CBO) report shows that the average cost to maintain an active duty soldier is now $99,000 a year, a 31 percent jump between 2000 and 2014.
+The continual increase is mainly caused by the increasing costs for military personnel, and operation and maintenance.

 The Department of Defense has been scrambling to cut costs, but the report predicts that it’s not going to be enough.
 In fact, per-person costs are expected to rise as the drawdown continues.